ProfessionalWiki/chameleon/docs/contribute.md

 ## How to contribute

-There are different ways to make a contribution to [Chameleon][chameleon].
+There are different ways to make a contribution to Chameleon.
 A few guidelines are provided here to keep the workflow and review process most efficient.

 ### Report bugs, ask for features

 You may help by reporting bugs and feature requests.
-First check if an open bug already exists on the list of [][open bugs] and if you have new information, comment on it.
-If the bug is not yet reported,
-[open a new bug report][report bugs].
+First check if an open bug already exists on the list of [open bugs][open bugs] and if you have new information, comment on it.
+If the bug is not yet reported, [open a new bug report][report bugs].

 When you report a bug, please include: